matter-labs/zksync-era/docs/specs/zk_chains/hyperbridges.md

 ### Hyperbridge description

-Hyperbridges are trustless and cheap general native bridges between hyperchains, allowing cross-chain function calls.
+Hyperbridges are trustless and cheap general native bridges between ZK Chains, allowing cross-chain function calls.
-Trustlessness is achieved by relying on the main hyperchain bridge to send a compressed message to L1, which is then sent to and expanded on the destination hyperchain.
+Trustlessness is achieved by relying on the main ZK Chain bridge to send a compressed message to L1, which is then sent to and expanded on the destination ZK Chain.

 Technically they are a system of smart contracts that build on top of the enshrined L1<>L2 validating bridges, and can interpret messages sent from L2 to L2 by verifying Merkle proofs.
-They are built alongside the protocol, they can transfer the native asset of the ecosystem, and they can be used for asynchronous function calls between hyperchains.
+They are built alongside the protocol, they can transfer the native asset of the ecosystem, and they can be used for asynchronous function calls between ZK Chains.

 ![Hyperbridges](./img/hyperbridges.png)

 The trustless nature of hyperbridges allows the ecosystem to resemble a single VM.
-To illustrate imagine a new hyperchain joining the ecosystem.
-We will want ether/Dai/etc. to be accessible on this hyperchain.
+To illustrate imagine a new ZK Chain joining the ecosystem.
+We will want ether/Dai/etc. to be accessible on this ZK Chain.
 This can be done automatically.
 There will be a central erc20 deployer contract in the ecosystem, which will deploy the new ERC20 contract via the hyperbridge.
 After the contract is deployed it will be able to interact other Dai contracts in the ecosystem.